hertroys/laravel-aggregate-builder/readme.md

 ```

 ## groupBy
-The Laravel query builder does not support adding a groupBy to an aggregate function; only the first result is returned.
+The Laravel query builder does not support adding a groupBy to an aggregate function and you might find yourself using constructs like
-`DB::table('people')->groupBy('gender_id')->avg('age') // 54.8889`

-Therefore, you might find yourself using constructs like
 `DB::table('people')->select(DB::raw('avg(age) as age_avg'))->groupBy('gender_id')->addSelect('gender_id')->get()`

 The aggregate builder offers the `by` shorthand which